 making this cake because it's so moist and delicious.

-Because honey is used as the sweetener, this is a perfect way to indulge yourself during the holidays or anytime you want to try one of these healthy cake recipes.
+Because honey is used as a sweetener, this is a perfect way to indulge yourself during the holidays or anytime you want to try one of these healthy cake recipes.

 Instead of eating fudge or candy, enjoy this instead, while feeling virtuous.